 Tomorrow is Richard Feynman's birthday... in his honor, for this week's 'Sunday Reflection,' a blurb from Freeman Dyson's "The Scientist as Rebel":

 "Before I met Feynman, I had published a number of mathematical papers, full of clever tricks but totally lacking in importance.
 When I met Feynman, I knew at once that I had entered another world.
 He was not interested in publishing pretty papers.
 He was struggling, more intensely than I had ever seen anyone struggle, to understand the workings of nature by rebuilding physics from the bottom up.
 I was lucky to meet him near the end of his eight-year struggle.
 The new physics that he had imagined as a student of John Wheeler seven years earlier was finally coalescing into a coherent vision of nature, the vision that he called 'the space-time approach.'
 The vision was in 1947 still unfinished, full of loose ends and inconsistencies, but I saw at once that it had to be right.
 I seized every opportunity to listen to Feynman talk, to learn to swim in the deluge of his ideas.
 He loved to talk, and he welcomed me as a listener.
-So we became friends for life.
+So we became friends for life....and from Feynman himself:

 "For a year I watched as Feynman perfected his way of describing nature with pictures and diagrams, until he had tied down the loose ends and removed the inconsistencies.
 Then he began to calculate the numbers, using his diagrams as a guide.
 With astonishing speed he was able to calculate physical quantities that could be compared directly with experiment.
 The experiments agreed with his numbers."